Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC: Introduction

 Unlike the top quark, whose spin information can be obtained from the angular distributions of its decay products, the $b$, $c$ and $s$ quarks are only observed as jets of hadrons, making it more challenging to obtain the spin information of the original quarks.
 It can nevertheless be done by measuring the polarization and spin correlations of baryons produced from these quarks.
 This approach was originally proposed for measuring the longitudinal polarization of the heavy quarks ($b$ and $c$) produced in $Z$ decays at LEP~\cite{Mannel:1991bs,Ball:1992fw,Falk:1993rf}.
 Such measurements were subsequently performed for the $b$ quark using $\Lambda_b$ baryons~\cite{ALEPH:1995aqx,OPAL:1998wmk,DELPHI:1999hkl}, confirming the expectation of a sizable polarization transfer from the $b$ quark to the $\Lambda_b$.
 Analogous measurements have shown that the $s$-quark longitudinal polarization is preserved in $\Lambda$ baryons that carry a significant fraction of the jet momentum~\cite{ALEPH:1996oew,ALEPH:1997an,OPAL:1997oem}.
-This method to access quark spin information has been analyzed in the context of the LHC in refs.~\cite{Galanti:2015pqa,Kats:2015cna,Kats:2023gul,Kats:2015zth}, where it was shown that a number of interesting measurements of longitudinal polarization of quarks produced in top-quark decays are possible even with the statistics of Run~2.
-In addition, attempts to measure the transverse polarization of $\Lambda_b$ in inclusive QCD samples, which is expected to be small, have been reported by LHCb~\cite{LHCb:2013hzx,LHCb:2020iux} and CMS~\cite{CMS:2018wjk}.
+This method to access quark spin information has been analyzed in the context of the LHC in refs.~\cite{Galanti:2015pqa,Kats:2015cna,Kats:2023gul,Kats:2015zth}, where it was shown that a number of interesting measurements of longitudinal polarization of quarks produced in top-quark decays are possible even with the statistics of Run~2.\footnote{Run~2 is the period of LHC activity between 2015--2018, during which both ATLAS and CMS recorded about $140$~fb$^{-1}$ of $pp$ collisions at $\sqrt s = 13$~TeV.
+Since 2022, Run~3 is underway, with about $70$~fb$^{-1}$ of $pp$ collisions at $\sqrt s = 13.6$~TeV recorded to date.} In addition, attempts to measure the transverse polarization of $\Lambda_b$ in inclusive QCD samples, which is expected to be small, have been reported by LHCb~\cite{LHCb:2013hzx,LHCb:2020iux} and CMS~\cite{CMS:2018wjk}.
 When moving to spin correlations, the cost in statistics increases significantly since the prices for the fragmentation to baryons, the branching ratios of the useful decays, and the reconstruction efficiency, are squared.
 It is therefore an example of analyses that will benefit from the increase in statistics offered by the high-luminosity phase of the LHC.